secar600/secar-documents/source/magnets.rst

 - Always set magnets first by Hall probe.
 This is the only option for B3-B8.
 However, also for B1 and B2 you need to first set the magnets by Hall probe, albeit with a larger tolerance.
 To set magnets by Hall probe execute :code:`python run_parallel_dipole_hall.py`

 - For B1 and B2, then set magnets by NMR probe with the tighter final tolerance (NMR toleerance column).
-First check that both dipole NMRs are locked (use toggle switch and make sure display field is not orange for both, B1 and B2) and then execute :code:`python run_parallel_dipole_nmr.py`
+  -- First check that both dipole NMRs are locked (use toggle switch and make sure display field is not orange for both, B1 and B2)
+  -- Then execute :code:`python run_parallel_dipole_nmr.py`

 .. _Fig_rundipoleinput:
 .. figure:: Figures/rundipoleinput.png